9woods123/Airsim_keyboard_control_car/README.md

 Clone Unreal in your favorite folder and build it (this may take a while!).
 Note: We only support Unreal >= 4.27 at present.
 We recommend using 4.27.

+# use ./build.sh --debug to build in debug mode
 # go to the folder where you clone GitHub projects
 git clone -b 4.27 git@github.com:EpicGames/UnrealEngine.git
 cd UnrealEngine